superfaceai/docs/docs/guides/create-new-use-case.md

 ### Overview {#usecase-overview}

-Let's take a look at the prepared use case.
+Let's take a look at the created use case.
 At the outer level, the use case is documented with [descriptions](#descriptions) in triple quotes.
 The definition itself starts with the `usecase` keyword, the use case itself is named `UsecaseName` and is marked as `unsafe`, which means that executing it may modify something (see below for more info on [safety](#safety)).

 The use case consists of three blocks: